 Materials Needed for 2 in 1 Cardboard Playhouse:

-- Large Cardboard Box – I used a box that a toilet came in so it was a bit of an h or L shape – if you don’t have that you could use one large box and another small one instead.
+- Large Cardboard Box – I used a box that a toilet came in so it was a bit of an h or L shape – if you don’t have that you could use two cardboard boxes – one large and one small

 - Craft Paint & brushes – I used leftover wall paint as well as acrylic craft paint.

 - Strong Glue – I used Gorilla Glue (you could also use glue sticks and a hot glue gun if you own one!)

 - Black Sharpie Pen